MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 ## Azure AI Studio and Azure portal

-In this tutorial, you perform some tasks in Azure AI Studio and some tasks in the Azure portal.
+In this tutorial, you use Azure resources to build the chat app.
+You'll use both Azure AI Studio and Azure portal to create and configure these resources.

-Azure AI Studio is a web-based environment for building, training, and deploying AI models.
-It's where the developer will build and deploy the chat application.
+- As an administrator, you use Azure portal to configure access to resources.

-The Azure portal allows an administrator to manage and monitor Azure resources.
-As an administrator, you'll use the portal to configure settings for various Azure services that the developer will use in parts two and three of this tutorial series.
+- As a developer, you use Azure AI Studio to group together those resources needed to build, evaluate, and deploy the chat app.
+You can also interact with your models and deployments in AI Studio.

 ## Create an Azure AI Studio hub